The wind tapped like a tired man,

 And I became alone.

-We are busy working to bring Emily Dickinson's "The Wind's Visit" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Wind's Visit" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Wind's Visit" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.